Top Reasons to Get a Master in Public Health – MPH Degree

 HIV/AIDS, bringing clean water to populations in developing nations, and teen pregnancy rates are just some of the big problems that public health professionals tackle each day.
 These problems demand interdisciplinary approaches, and professionals with MPH degrees are trained to coordinate teams that work toward an attainable solution.

 Public health professionals are ultimately concerned about people—focusing their work on making people’s lives better— while public health professionals in other sectors might approach helping others in a different way.
-For instance, an epidemiologist studies how a disease moves from one host to another and figures out ways to slow or stop the disease.
+For instance, epidemiologist studies how disease moves from one host to another and figures out ways to slow or stop the disease.
 The epidemiologist’s focus is on the disease, but the work is about preserving people’s health and perhaps even their lives.

 Here’s another example: a public health educator specializing in HIV/AIDS works with individuals to help them make healthy choices for both themselves and for their romantic partners.
 The public health educator wants each person who comes for advice, counseling, or information to live healthier.
 The educator’s knowledge is about HIV/AIDS, but the work is focused on individuals’ health.
 No matter what areas of study you choose as your focus in your MPH program, prepare yourself for work helping people.